Morals (film)

 Morals is a 1921 American silent drama film directed by William Desmond Taylor and starring May McAvoy, William P. Carleton, and Marian Skinner.
-It is based on a 1905 novel, The Morals of Marcus Ordeyne by William J. Locke, which was produced as a 1907 Broadway play starring Marie Doro who later made her screen debut in a 1915 film version.
+It is based on a 1905 novel, The Morals of Marcus Ordeyne by William John Locke, which was produced as a 1907 Broadway play starring Marie Doro who later made her screen debut in a 1915 film version.

 A British talking version of Locke's story was made in 1935 as The Morals of Marcus.

 Plot

 A woman escapes the Turkish harem in which she has been brought up and flees to London in the company of a British adventurer.